alfred-abraham/alfred-abraham/README.md

 ## Car Sales Analytics Dashboard
 - Created a dashboard for a simulated car sales dataset
 - Displayed annual and monthly sales performance metrics, performance by body style and color, and performance by region
 - Found key insights such as a 24% increase in sales compared to the previous year, a steady increase in sales throughout the year, and a certain car color dominating sales (pale white).
+Tools Used
+- Power BI
+- DAX

 ## Financial Performance Analytics for NYSE-Listed Companies
 - Collected, cleaned, and analyzed financial datasets to identify profitability trends across publicly traded companies.